wang701/v4/content/projects/cule.md

 ---

-A rule-based algorithm coded in MATLAB to infer crop transfer events from combine harvesters to other machines.
+A rule-based algorithm coded in MATLAB to infer crop transfer events from combine harvesters to other machines using GPS tracks.